SDCore/All-VB-Projects/README.md

 # All-VB-Projects
-All my VB projects from Advanced Visual Basic, Terms 3 & 4, 2016.
+All my VB projects from Advanced Visual Basic, Term 3, 2016.